samizdatco/skia-canvas/docs/api/index.md

 # API Documentation

 :::info[Note]
 Documentation for the key classes and their attributes are listed below—properties are printed in **bold** and methods have parentheses attached to the name.
 The instances where Skia Canvas’s behavior goes beyond the standard are marked by a 🧪 symbol, linking to further details below.
-Links to documentation to the web standards Skia Canvas emulates are marked with a 📖.
+Links to documentation for the web standards Skia Canvas emulates are marked with a 📖.
 :::

 The library exports a number of classes emulating familiar browser objects including: